 For a very long time, copper was the industry standard for plumbing piping.
 There are many advantages and disadvantages to copper piping, ranging from its known reliability to its extended warranty.
 There are also a few disadvantages, such as its brittleness and lack of ability to expand.

-One of the key advantages to copper piping, is that it is very well known.
+One of the key advantages of copper piping is that it is very well known.
 Having been in the industry standard for decades, most plumbers know exactly what to expect from the material.
-Most plumbers rate it at being good for 40 to 60 years, because they have had experience with it lasting for that amount of time.
+Most plumbers rate it as being good for 40 to 60 years because they have had experience with it lasting for that amount of time.

 The disadvantage to copper piping is that it is known for being brittle.
 Copper piping can expand slightly, but in areas where the ground is known to freeze, it can be dangerous as copper piping will crack easily the moment that it is frozen.
 Also, copper piping fittings are glued, which could potentially involve glue getting into the piping and therefore the water system.
 Copper also reacts to different metals that may touch it, which can cause electrolysis and put pinholes in the pipes.
 Copper is also prone to wearing down, due to the water flowing through it.
 Copper tends to leak, for this reason!

 PEX, or cross-linked polyethylene flexible tubing, is a piping that has grown exponentially in popularity, especially for residential plumbing, due to its durable nature and its lower cost.
 It has a few disadvantages, such as its young age and shorter warranty.